• About TTT

 Bouquet of Texas wildflowers: evening primroses (buttercups), bluebonnets and yellow flowers

-Known for many things –mild weather, scenic drives, windy roads, wine, and wildflowers, the Texas Hill Country is a choice place many visit for all this and more.
+Known for mild weather, scenic drives, windy roads, wine, and wildflowers, the Texas Hill Country is a choice place many visit for all this and more.
 The Willow City Loop in Fredericksburg is the perfect drive to see the wildflowers.

-Be sure not to miss driving to Inks Lake State Park, where you’ll find a lot of Texas bluebonnets and other wildflowers.
+Be sure to drive to Inks Lake State Park, where you’ll find many Texas bluebonnets and other wildflowers.

-Another place that should be on your list to visit is Lyndon B. Johnson State Park in Johnson City.
-There are so many places in the hill country to visit while you’re there looking for fields of wildflowers.
+There are so many places in the hill country to visit while you’re looking for fields of wildflowers.
 It’s my favorite place to be!
+You may also want to visit Lyndon B. Johnson State Park in Johnson City to see his childhood home.

 South Texas

-Big Bend is where you can enjoy nature all day long and when the wildflowers or desert blooms, as some call it, come out to play, it’s all the better.
-Drives through Alpine, Terlingua, Presidio, and Marfa all provide scenic views, and if you go for hikes at Big Bend National Park – it’s all the better and a must-do.
+Big Bend is where you can enjoy nature all day long, and when the wildflowers or desert blooms, as some call them, come out to play, it’s all the better.
+Drives through Alpine, Terlingua, Presidio, and Marfa all provide scenic views, and hiking at Big Bend National Park is almost a must-do in the area.

 No matter where you start, watch for blind cactus, rainbow cactus, strawberry pitaya, ocotillo, yucca, and desert marigold.